 Rye bread for Reuben sandwiches can be either dark or light in color.
 More important than color, the texture of the bread should actually be pretty dense.
 You need the bread to be thick and stand up to the juiciness of the meat and moisture of the kraut or slaw.

-I love the Reuben sandwich so much, that its inspired so many recipes ideas and ways to incorporate the flavors of the Reuben into other foods you may have never dreamed.
+I love this sandwich so much, that its inspired so many recipes ideas and ways to incorporate the flavors into other foods you may have never dreamed.
 That right there is what I call “Reubenizing.”
 I am petitioning for it to become a real dictionary term, feel free to join me in the fight!

-I have so many Reuben-Inspired recipes, and I add to them all of the time.
+I have so many of these recipes, and I add to them all of the time.
 So make sure you visit often.
 Let’s get to the recipes!

 Traditional and Not So Traditional Reuben Sandwiches: